In the world of long-distance travel, having the best solar generator for your RV can really come in handy.

 Fluorescent lights, and TV fax.
 It can also prevent random crashes in computers.

 Inverters are also known as AC Drives, or VFD (variable frequency drive).
 Their job inside your solar generator is to transform DC (Direct Current) to AC (Alternating Current).
 They are also responsible for controlling the speed and torque of electric motors.

-Basically, electricity generated by your solar panels is stored as AC inside your battery.
-Most of the items inside your RV, if not all of them, need DC in order to work.
+Basically, electricity generated by your solar panels is stored as DC inside your battery.
+Most of the items inside your RV, if not all of them, need AC to work.